-Can I purchase trekking equipment/toiletries/snacks/ etc in Kathmandu before trip to save bringing from home?
+Can I purchase trekking equipment/toiletries/snacks/ etc in Kathmandu before a trip to save bringing from home?

 You can purchase trekking clothes and equipment in Kathmandu, we recommend Shonas Store in Thamel

-For every trek in Nepal you need to be prepared for precipitation i.e rain at lower altitude and snow higher up.
+For every trek in Nepal, you need to be prepared for precipitation i.e rain at lower altitudes and snow higher up.

-What type of toilet facilities will there be available on trek in Nepal?
+What type of toilet facilities will there be available on a trek in Nepal?

-Will it be possible to recharge camera batteries while on trek?
+Will it be possible to recharge camera batteries while on a trek?

-Do mobile/ cell phones work while on trek?
+Do mobile/ cell phones work while on the trek?

-Can I buy a Nepal SIM card and which is best network?
+Can I buy a Nepal SIM card and which is the best network?